The human body is a vastly complex interelated system, requiring more than a fix-by-the-part approach.

 in a subspecialty, that is, a specific area of eye care (such as glaucoma,

 retinal diseases, or pediatric ophthalmology.)
-Plus, as required by law,
+For most ophthalmologists,

 Many, but not all, ophthalmologists are "Board Certified."
 A